1

 Spanakopita Mashed Potatoes

 I learned to cook by watching my mom in the kitchen.
-Most of the recipes I make use only five or six ingredients, and have a healthier bent.
+Most of the recipes I make use only five or six ingredients and have a healthier bent.
 I created this recipe after I tried a spinach-topped baked potato.
 Flecks of red and green from the potato skin and spinach make these potatoes look festive and special.
-By leaving the potatoes unpeeled, you not only keep some nutrients, you also save on prep time.—Ashley Levy, Columbia, Maryland
+By not peeling the potatoes, you not only keep some nutrients, but you also save on prep time. —Ashley Levy, Columbia, Maryland

 Beef Brisket Marinara